-The protective window in the exchangeable cartridge is an wear part, which can be exchanged when necessary.
+The protective window in the exchangeable cartridge is an expendable part, which can be exchanged when necessary.

-The exchangeable cartridge can be disassembled for cleaning or replacing the protective window:
+The exchangeable cartridge can be disassembled for cleaning or to replace the protective glass:

-- 1. Remove the exchangeable cartridge as described in chapter 14.4.1 on page 83. - 2.
-The protective window is held in the cartridge by 4 magnets and the cover plate.
+- 1. Remove the exchangeable cartridge as described in chapter 14.4.1. - 2.
+The protective window is held in the cartridge by four magnets and the cover plate.
 Lift the cover plate against the magnetic attraction out of the exchangeable cartridge or push it aside. - 3.
-Replace and/or clean the protective window. - 4.
-When reassembling, make sure the cover plate is flush with the side of the exchangeable cartridge.
+Replace and/or clean the protective window - 4.
+When reassembling, make sure that the protective window ring (see Fig. 6.3) is located in the cover plate and that the cover plate is flush with the side of the exchangeable cartridge.